AndresDiaz1/endava-angular-login/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.5.

+# Run demo

+To run the demo please checkout to the branch `4.share-data` and run the command: `ng serve -o`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.